Entex/stg/README.md

 ### How do I get set up? ###

-Put it somewhere on the computer, open cmd/terminal and navigate to the directory you put the file in
+Compile the file with your favorite c compiler(gcc, clang, etc), this will produce an output file which is now executable.
+Run it in cmd/terminal

 ### Contribution guidelines ###

-rnt -h
+Unix: rnt -h
+Windows: rnt.exe -h

 ### Who do I talk to? ###